bd2720/worksort/README.md

 # WorkSort
 Streamline the application process using **WorkSort**, a job posting organizer. **WorkSort** is a web app designed for bookmarking and organizing job postings.
-Add, tag, search and sort the jobs you've applied for, keeping your job application process on track.
+Add, tag, search and sort the jobs you've applied for, keeping your job application process on track..

 ### [Click here to try it out!](https://bd2720.github.io/worksort)